 The sheets of corrugated-iron shimmer with glossy blues, reds, yellows and greens and recall the original colours of the leftover paint with which the dockworkers painted their homes in the 19th century.
 Below these precarious structures, a man in a trilby hat and a white silk scarf knotted around his neck intones one of the best-known of all tangos, Caminito, as his fingers rhythmically knead the bandoneon, originally the Genovese version of the accordion.

 Perhaps there will also be a couple of dancers clasped together, lost in the intricately subtle moves that the music demands.
 While in surrounding streets you can buy souvenirs to suit all tastes, in the Caminito street itself there are oil and watercolours for sale, painted by local artists and depicting classic scenes from Buenos Aires life.
 Expect to bargain for these, for not only is the conversation that stems from this a national pastime, but it is also considered to be good manners.
 (B)

 Tango Lessons At Café Tortoni

 Tortoni is a part of the city's history and is a must for Tango lovers.
 After the dance lessons (approximately 1 hour) snacks and coffee or tea are available.
-Afternoon is at leisure to enjoy the wonderful ambience of Buenos Aires.
+The afternoon is at leisure to enjoy the wonderful ambience of Buenos Aires.
 (B)